-We speak to lingerie designer Damaris Evans about her work on the Boutique range
+Lingerie designer Damaris Evans on her latest creations for the Boutique range

 When lingerie designer Damaris Evans first received samples of the bras and knickers she had created for Marks & Spencer’s Boutique range, she said it was “the best feeling”.

 “I was just stripping off, trying them on, saying, ‘Oh, that’s amazing, that’s fantastic,’” she tells me from her home in France.
 “For me, it’s essential to wear the lingerie, to see what it looks like and whether it’s comfy.
 When I get the samples, I put them all on immediately!”